 “From a young age, Lilly Ann Eliza Cox believed the path to freedom was through education.”
-She was a slave in Kentucky where she lived in the master’s house.
+She was enslaved in Kentucky where she lived in the master’s house.
 “When the adults weren’t watching, the master’s children often played school with her.”
 And so, using an old speller the children found for her, Lilly Ann learned to read.
-Although it was not illegal for slaves to learn to read and write in Kentucky, it was frowned upon.
-Slaves might get ideas about freedom and running away, if they had the ability to read.
+Although it was not illegal for enslaved people to learn to read and write in Kentucky, it was frowned upon.
+It was feared that enslaved persons might get ideas about freedom and running away, if they had the ability to read.
 She was proud when she learned to write and to read the Bible on her own.

-As she grew older, she shared her knowledge with other slaves.
+As she grew older, she shared her knowledge with other enslaved people.
 On Sundays, while the master’s family attended church, she and others would find a secret place to practice their words using sticks to form letters in the dusty soil.

 Lilly went through hard times when her master died, and was bought by a plantation owner in Mississippi.
 She was put to work in the cotton fields.
-Reading and writing by slaves was against the law in Mississippi, but Lilly managed to carry on with her secret school, teaching young and old alike.
+Reading and writing by enslaved men and women was against the law in Mississippi, but Lilly managed to carry on with her secret school, teaching young and old alike.
 Eventually, she was found out.

 After the war, Lilly Ann went on to become a teacher and advocate for education.
 She helped establish Natchez Seminary, which is now Jackson State University.

 Midnight Teacher is a suspenseful piece of non-fiction.
 Yes, you read that correctly.
 Like Janet Halfmann’s previous book, Seven Miles to Freedom the Robert Smalls Story, Midnight Teacher takes the reader, along with the protagonist, through a perilous journey.
-Based on a true story of a courageous woman who takes risks so that she can accomplish her goal of educating other slaves, this book is the ideal companion to a Social Studies unit on slavery and the Civil War.
+Based on a true story of a courageous woman who takes risks so that she can accomplish her goal of educating other enslaved men, women and children, this book is the ideal companion to a Social Studies unit on slavery and the Civil War.